minghai-jiang/biodiversity-app/public/markdown/tutorial.md

 ## Loging in

 Some maps are public and can be accessed without a token.
 However, if you want to access maps that are private, meaning accessible only to specific people or organizations, you will need to send a token with your request.
-We can obtain this token by sending a post request with a username and password as parameters.
+We can obtain this token by sending a post request with a username and password.
 In case you are interested in public maps only, you can skip this step.

 For this tutorial we will use the account demo_user.